phillco/LANdrop/README.md

 * Encrypted transfers - encrypt all data in transit.
 Sender creates a shared session key, encrypts with receiver's public key.
 * Identity verification (otherwise anyone can give themselves your name).
 Maybe something with a public key web-of-trust?
 * Support for transferring files that are *themselves* being transferred.
 That way you can start a download on one computer and stream it to another.
+* Statistics - number of transfers failed, succeeded, bytes transferred, average speed.
+Stats on website.
+For fun, all opt-in.